Plenary session

 2Institute for Earth's Physics, Department of Geodynamics, Bucharest

-The paper points out the contribution of geodesy and astronomy to the research of the cosmic space and the Earth, as well as the strong impact of these two fields of science on geophysics with a view to studying the periodic and nonperiodic deformations of the Earth.
+of the cosmic space and the Earth, as well as the strong impact of these two

 Key words: Geodesy, astronomy, geodynamics, geodynamic observatories.